April is Head and Neck Cancer Awareness Month

 Join with the AACR to find better ways to prevent and treat head and neck cancers

 Head and neck cancer is a group of cancers that usually begin in the squamous cells that line the mucosal surfaces inside the mouth, nose, throat, and occasionally the salivary glands.
 These squamous cell cancers are often referred to as squamous cell carcinomas of the head and neck.

-Head and neck cancers account for nearly 4 percent of all cancers in the United States, the National Cancer Institute reported.
-Alcohol and tobacco use are major risk factors for head and neck cancers.
-Infection with cancer-causing types of human papillomavirus (HPV) also increases a person’s risk of certain head and neck cancers.
+Head and neck cancers account for nearly 4 percent of all cancers in the United States, according to the National Cancer Institute (NCI).

 Head and neck cancer is more common among men than women.
 These cancers are also diagnosed more often among people over age 50 than among younger people.

 The symptoms of head and neck cancers may include a lump or a sore that does not heal, a sore throat that does not go away, difficulty in swallowing, and a change or hoarseness in the voice.